Álvaro Santos: Coaching career

 In the summer 2017, Santos was hired as assistant coach of Helsingborgs IF's U17 squad.
 Ahead of the 2018 season, he was named head coach of the team.

 In 2019, he took charge of Helsinborg's U19 squad.
 He left the role on 16 May 2022, as he had been promoted to Helsingborg's first team staff, serving as assistant coach under manager Jörgen Lennartsson.
 He managed to stay there for just 5 days before Lennartsson was fired.
 Helsingborg then confirmed that Santos, along with Mattias Lindström, would lead the team temporarily.
 A few days later, Santos and Lindström were confirmed as the new manager-duo for the club.
 At the end of 2022, Helsingborg were relegated from the Allsvenskan and the new 2023 season started with three consecutive defeats, so the club decided to let Santos and the rest of the staff go on May 17, 2023.

 On 30 June 2023, Santos returned to Denmark, as he was hired assistant coach of FC Helsingør, under manager Daniel Pedersen.
 On 23 October 2023, Santos was named new manager of FC Helsingør.
 Two wins in 32 games.
 These were the sad statistics for FC Helsingør, who finished in last place in the Danish 1st Division, which is why the club confirmed on June 1, 2024 that they had fired Santos as head coach.

+In November 2024, ahead of th 2025 season, it was confirmed, that Santos had been appointed manager of Eskilsminne IF.
+In December 2025, ahead of the 2026 season, he was appointed manager of Hittarps IK.
+But just two weeks into 2026, Santos accepted a new job offer from FC Rosengård, where he was appointed assistant coach to William Bergendahl.
+The appointment came through FC Rosengård’s close cooperation with F.C.
+Copenhagen, a connection through which Santos, who has ties to Copenhagen, was brought into the club.